 The Loudness War is a sonic “arms race” where every artist and label feel they need to crush their music onto CD at the highest possible level, for fear of not being “competitive” – and in the process removing all the contrast, all the light, shade and depth – ruining the sound.

-This short video demonstrates the effect of the Loudness War – and how pointless it is – using real-world examples.
+This short video quickly and simply demonstrates the effect of the Loudness War – and how pointless it is – using a real-world example.

 (Strictly speaking, this terminology isn’t quite correct – the “Loudness War Sound” suffers from limited crest factor, low RMS variability and in the worst cases distortion.
 But “limited dynamic range” is an intuitive way to describe all this for Dynamic Range Day.
 For a more rigorous technical analysis, click here.)

 What is Dynamic Range Day ?